 Various Stylish Black Braids to Wear

 Some braiding styles are very popular among African American black women & girls.
-Below 4 black braid hairstyles are popular and trendy in 2019.
+Below 4 black braid hairstyles are popular and trendy in 2022.
 So give them a try!

 To reduce the chance of breakage, do not install your braids too tight and pay attention to parting to ensure that stray hairs are not caught up in other braids.
 Box braids should be left in for no longer than 2 months and should be maintained with regular moisturization, cleansing, conditioning, and oiling.

 Typically, cornrows can last up to 3 weeks depending on the care that they’re given.
 Certain cornrow styles have specific names such as Ghana Braids or Goddess Braids, which are basically just cornrows that have been bulked up with braiding hair so that the braids are thicker.